ChemousseAI/ChemousseAI/README.md

 ## 🧠 About Me

-I’m an **AI Engineer and AI Researcher** with an MSc in **Artificial Intelligence and Data Science** from **Kasdi Merbah University, Algeria**.

-My research focuses on **Generative AI, Computer Vision, Medical Imaging, and Deep Learning**, with a particular interest in developing AI methods that can address real-world scientific and healthcare challenges.
+**Research Engineer** with an MSc in Artificial Intelligence and Data Science and two years of research experience spanning **Generative AI, Computer Vision, Medical Imaging, and efficient machine learning**.
+Author of two peer-reviewed Springer publications, with experience developing and evaluating deep learning and generative models for **medical image synthesis and algorithm discovery**.
+Skilled in AI experimentation, model development, scientific computing, and end-to-end research workflows.
+Interested in advancing **efficient, scalable, and environmentally responsible AI systems** through collaborative research and practical innovation.

 🎓 MSc in Artificial Intelligence & Data Science